The protocol layer that makes autonomous AI reviewable before it acts.

 Architecture Collaboration

-Formal verification, ZK proof systems, hardware-rooted identity.
+Formal verification, ZK proof systems, and protocol-level trust.
 We support open academic and institutional collaboration.

 We read every submission and reply within two business days.